Jennifer Abruzzo: Tenure

 As General Counsel, Abruzzo issued a memo declaring that college athletes have the right to organize.
 In office, Abruzzo has pushed for the NLRB to protect immigrants' rights to organize, regardless of their immigration status.
 In October 2021, Abruzzo stated that employees who participated in Black Lives Matter protests were protected under federal labor law.
 The success of the Amazon Labor Union organizing drive at the company's JFK8 facility in Staten Island, New York has been attributed in part to Abruzzo's leadership at the NLRB.

 In April 2022, Abruzzo issued a memorandum calling for the NLRB to find captive audience meetings unlawful.

 General Counsel Abruzzo notified Regional Offices in May of 2023 that non-compete clauses should generally be considered unlawful.

 Termination

 On January 27, 2025, Bloomberg News reported that Abruzzo had been fired by email.

+Subsequent career

+In April 2025, Abruzzo joined the California law firm of Bush Gottlieb as Of Counsel.
+She also returned to CWA as a Senior Advisor to President.